nataliajl/nataliajl/README.md

-### Hi there, I'm Natalia Joventino :wave:
+### Hi there, I'm Natalia :wave:
-an 'always learner' adventuring in the world of technologies and development.
-Currently, I'm discovering in which programming language I'll be working the most, so there will be a bit of everything around here. :computer:
+an 'always learner' in the programming world of languages and tools.
+Currently,  I'm exploring web development tools, but there will be a bit of everything around here. :computer:

 📫 How to reach me:
 <br/>